pari-hash/sheHero/README.md

 ## Local Setup
- - Fork this repository.
- - Clone the repository
+ - Fork the repository and clone it.
  ```sh
  git clone
  ```